tener-and-venir

 There’s a reason why people commonly study tener and venir alongside one another: These two verbs are both irregular, but they often follow a similar conjugation pattern.
 As you study the conjugation guide below, look for these patterns to make them easier to remember.

 Below, you can find the conjugation patterns for these two verbs in the tenses where they’re irregular.
-We haven’t included some of the other conjugations (for example, the imperfect tense and the past subjunctive) because in these tenses, tener and venir follow normal conjugation patterns.
+I haven’t included some of the other conjugations (for example, the imperfect tense and the past subjunctive) because in these tenses, tener and venir follow normal conjugation patterns.

 Tener conjugations